pixelomer/Celeste-ARM64/fmod/README.md

 make sound
 ```

 2. Patch `Celeste.exe` to change the expected header version.
-This fixes the ERR_HEADER_MISMATCH error.
+This fixes the ERR_HEADER_MISMATCH error. `Celeste.exe` will be backed up as `Celeste.exe.bak` if it wasn't backed up before and then patched.
 ```
-TODO
+./patch_celeste.sh /path/to/Celeste.exe
 ```

 3. Start Celeste with this library preloaded.